ibrahimovicmurados01/DemoApp/README.md

 ```
 Web project is using the `MVC pattern` (check in the internet).
 GET/PUT/POST/DELETE Controller action are separated into different classes and generic implementations are provided for standard usecase.
 The flow starts from the Cotrollers package and from there moves to Repositories pattern which is using the DAO and Mapper.
 Mappers are provided also in the project in order to separate the `Entities` and `Models`.
+Also Web project is using Bootsrap 5 and toastr web framework for design

 ```
 ##### DemoApp.ClassicUI